J-sephB-lt-n/me-learning-neovim/README.md

 # VIM Training

-This repo contains the tools I created for myself in order to practice using VIM.
+This repo contains exercises which I created for myself in order to practice using VIM.

-I will document my process later.
+Select a random exercise using ```bash bash select_random_exercise.sh```

+Solutions to all of the exercises can be found in [exercise_answers.txt](./exercise_answers.txt)